Corporate Litigation In Texas

 In Texas, real estate disputes can include contract disputes, boundary disputes, disputes over property rights, and zoning.
 These conflicts can happen between property owners, landlords and tenants, buyers and sellers, and other parties involved in real estate transactions.

-These types of disputes may also involve issues related to property taxes, eminent domain, and other regulations that govern property ownership and use.
+These types of disputes may also involve property taxes, eminent domain, and other regulations governing property ownership and use.

 A dispute between a buyer and seller where one party claims the other failed to disclose defects or fulfill obligations outlined in the sales contract is an example of real estate litigation.